tinyplot

 Why

 R users are spoiled for choice when it comes to visualization frameworks.
-The options, of course, include lattice and ggplot2; say nothing of the bewildering array of extensions built around, on top of, and in between these amazing packages.1
+The options, of course, include ggplot2 and lattice; say nothing of the bewildering array of extensions built around, on top of, and in between these amazing packages.1

 Given the wealth of options, it is perhaps understandable that even avid R users can overlook the base R graphics system.
 This is unfortunate, because base R offers very powerful and flexible plotting facilities.2 The downside of this power and flexibility is that base R plotting can require a lot of manual tinkering.
 A case in point is plotting grouped data with an appropriate legend.
 Doing so with the generic plot() function can require several function calls or a loop, fiddling with your plot regions, and then generating the legend manually.